adlnet/xAPI-Spec/xAPI-Communication.md

 ###### Rationale

 Future revisions of the specification might introduce changes such as properties added to Statements.

-Systems retrieving Statements might then receive responses that include Statements of different versions.
+As a result, Clients might receive responses that include Statements of different versions.
 The version header allows for these version differences to be handled correctly, and to ascertain that no partial or mixed LRS version implementations exist.

 Using Semantic Versioning will allow Clients and LRSs to reliably know compatibility as the specification changes.

 ###### Details

 Starting with 1.0.0, xAPI will be versioned according to [Semantic Versioning 1.0.0](http://semver.org/spec/v1.0.0.html).
-Every request from a Client and every response from the LRS includes an HTTP header with the name
-“X-Experience-API-Version" and the version as the value.
+Every request from a Client and every response from the LRS includes an HTTP header with the name “X-Experience-API-Version" and the version as the value.
 For example, ``X-Experience-API-Version : 1.0.3`` for version 1.0.3; see the [Revision History](#Appendix1A) for the current version of this specification.

 ###### LRS Requirements